AangularJS 4 ngfor example

 Looking back at our

-creates a local variable that can be referenced anywhere in our template.
-So in our case we are creating a local variable let item
+ngFor the next interesting thing to note is let item of items;.
+The let key is part of the Angular template syntax. let creates a local variable that can be referenced anywhere in our template.
+So in our case we are creating a local variable let item.

 The

-creates a template local variable to get the index of the array.
-If you do not need access to the index in your list the ngFor
+let i creates a template local variable to get the index of the array.
+If you do not need access to the index in your list the ngFor simply boils down to the following code.<ul>

 <li *ngFor="let item of items">